Stories examine 9/11, Hurricane Katrina through young eyes

 Rhodes speaks free from 6:30-7:30 p.m.
 Wednesday at the Bellingham Public Library and from 3:30-5 p.m.
 Thursday at Whatcom Museum’s Lightcatcher galleries.

-She speaks about “Falling Towers” free from 6:30-7:30 p.m.
+She speaks about “Towers Falling” free from 6:30-7:30 p.m.
 Wednesday at the Bellingham Public Library, 210 Central Ave., and about “Ninth Ward” free from 3:30-5 p.m.
 Thursday at Whatcom Museum’s Lightcatcher galleries, 250 Flora St. The talks are best for children 8 and older.

 Rhodes’ visit coincides with the Whatcom Museum’s photography exhibition “The Katrina Decade: Images of an Altered City,” in the Lightcatcher’s second-floor gallery through May 14.
 Participants are invited to view the exhibition free before Rhodes’ talk on Thursday.